2022 Formula One World Championship: Driver changes

 Zhou Guanyu (left) made his Formula One debut driving for Alfa Romeo.
 Nikita Mazepin (centre), who was originally going to compete for Haas, had his contract terminated amidst the Russian invasion of Ukraine.
 Mazepin was subsequently replaced by Kevin Magnussen (right).

 Fernando Alonso (left) broke Kimi Räikkönen's (right) record for the most race starts and race entries at the Singapore and Japanese Grands Prix, respectively.

 Kimi Räikkönen retired following the conclusion of the 2021 championship; Räikkönen won 21 races, and the 2007 World Drivers' Championship across a 19-season Formula career.
 Räikkönen's seat at Alfa Romeo was filled by fellow countryman Valtteri Bottas, who left Mercedes after 5 seasons.
 George Russell replaced Bottas, vacating the seat that he had held for the past 3 seasons at Williams.
 Russell was replaced by former Red Bull Racing driver Alex Albon after competing in the 2021 Deutsche Tourenwagen Masters series.

 Zhou Guanyu, who finished third in the 2021 Formula 2 Championship, joined Alfa Romeo, in place of Antonio Giovinazzi, who had been at the team since 2019.
 Zhou became the first Chinese driver to compete in Formula One.

 Nikita Mazepin was originally contracted to compete for Haas, as part of a multi-year contract that started in 2021.
 Following the Russian invasion of Ukraine and the resultant cancellation of Uralkali's title sponsorship of Haas, his contract was terminated.
 He was replaced by Kevin Magnussen, who had last competed in with the same team.

 Mid-season changes

 Ahead of the Bahrain Grand Prix, Sebastian Vettel tested positive for coronavirus.
-He was replaced at the event, and the subsequent Saudi Arabian Grand Prix by Aston Martin by reserve driver Nico Hülkenberg, who last raced at the 2020 Eifel Grand Prix, driving for former team Racing Point.
+He was replaced at the event, and the subsequent Saudi Arabian Grand Prix by Aston Martin reserve driver Nico Hülkenberg, who last raced at the 2020 Eifel Grand Prix, driving for former team Racing Point.

 During the Italian Grand Prix weekend, Alex Albon suffered from appendicitis.
 He was replaced at Williams by the Mercedes reserve driver 2020–21 Formula E and 2019 Formula 2 Champion Nyck de Vries, who made his Formula One race debut.